huandu/go-sqlbuilder/README.md

 }
 ```

-Read [examples](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#Struct) for `Struct` to learn details of how to use it.
+For detailed instructions on utilizing `Struct`, refer to the [examples](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#Struct).

-What's more, we can use `Struct` as a kind of zero-config ORM.
-While most ORM implementations requires several prerequisite configs to work with database connections, `Struct` doesn't require any config and work well with any SQL driver which works with `database/sql`. `Struct` doesn't call any `database/sql` API; It just creates right SQL with arguments for `DB#Query`/`DB#Exec` or a slice of address of struct fields for `Rows#Scan`/`Row#Scan`.
+Furthermore, `Struct` can be employed as a zero-configuration ORM.
+Unlike most ORM implementations that necessitate preliminary configurations for database connectivity, `Struct` operates without any configuration, functioning seamlessly with any SQL driver compatible with `database/sql`. `Struct` does not invoke any `database/sql` APIs; it solely generates the appropriate SQL statements with arguments for `DB#Query`/`DB#Exec` or an array of struct field addresses for `Rows#Scan`/`Row#Scan`.

-Here is a sample to use `Struct` as ORM.
-It should be quite straight forward for developers who are familiar with `database/sql` APIs.
+The following example demonstrates the use of `Struct` as an ORM.
+It should be relatively straightforward for developers well-versed in `database/sql` APIs.

 ```go
 type User struct {